Like a Prayer (song): Development

-As Madonna considered her alternatives, producers Patrick Leonard and Stephen Bray were experimenting with instrumental tracks and musical ideas for her consideration.
+As Madonna considered her alternatives, Patrick Leonard and Stephen Bray were experimenting with instrumentals and musical ideas for her consideration.
 Both producers wanted to bring their unique style to the project and composed music for the title track.
 Eventually, Madonna felt that the music presented to her by Leonard was more interesting, and she started to work with him.
-Once Madonna had conceptualized the way she would interpose her ideas with the music, she wrote "Like a Prayer" in about three hours, and it became the first song developed for the album.
-The singer has described "Like a Prayer" as the song of a passionate young girl "so in love with God that it is almost as though He were the male figure in her life."
+Once Madonna had conceptualized the way she would interpose her ideas with the music, she wrote "Like a Prayer" in about three hours, and it became the first song developed for the record.
+Madonna has described "Like a Prayer" as the song of a passionate young girl "so in love with God that it is almost as though He were the male figure in her life".

-Madonna's further inspiration for the track came from the Catholic belief of transubstantiation.
-She introduced liturgical words in the track, but changed the context so that the lyrics had dual meaning.
-In addition to superficial pop lyrics about sexuality and religion on the surface, the song contained a secondary meaning beneath to provoke reaction from her listeners.
+Madonna's further inspiration for the song came from the Catholic belief of transubstantiation.
+She introduced liturgical words in the song, but changed the context so that the lyrics had dual meaning.
+In addition to superficial pop lyrics about sexuality and religion on the surface, "Like a Prayer" contained a secondary meaning beneath to provoke reaction from her listeners.
 Leonard explained that he was not comfortable with the lyrics and the sexual innuendos present in it.
-He gave the example of the first verse for "Like a Prayer" which goes "When you call my name, It's like a little prayer, I'm down on my knees, I wanna take you there."
+He gave the example of the first verse for "Like a Prayer" which goes "When you call my name, It's like a little prayer, I'm down on my knees, I wanna take you there".
 Leonard saw that this could also refer to someone performing fellatio; aghast, he requested that Madonna change the line, but she was adamant about keeping it.